Wi-Fi data collection

 We will not be able to identify any individuals from the data collected.
-We have designed the process to avoid identifying individuals because we are trying to understand how customers as a whole use the network, not how specific individuals use it.
+We have designed the process to identify patterns and to avoid identifying individuals.
+We are trying to understand how customers as a whole use the network, not how specific individuals use it.

-All data collected is automatically de-depersonalised, using a one-way pseudonymisation process to ensure TfL is unable to identify any individual.
+All data collected is automatically depersonalised, using a one-way pseudonymisation process to ensure TfL is unable to identify any individual.
 This happens immediately after the data is first collected.

 Pseudonymisation is the process of distinguishing individuals in a dataset by using a unique identifier that does not reveal their 'real world' identity.
 This is a way of protecting people's privacy in accordance with the Information Commissioner's Anonymisation Code of Practice.

-If your device has not signed up to use the free Wi-Fi provided on the London Underground network, it's an 'un-authenticated device'.
+If your device has not signed up to use the free Wi-Fi provided on the London Underground network and the Elizabeth line stations noted above, it's an 'un-authenticated device'.

 When your device sends a probing request, it will contain a MAC address.
 Most modern devices send out a randomly generated MAC address to prevent unknown routers identifying the device.

 We immediately remove MAC addresses associated with un-authenticated devices from any probing requests received.
 This data therefore contains no unique identifier and is anonymous.
 We will also not process these probing requests for the purposes described below.